act-lilly/portable-python-template/README.md

 # portable-python-template
-Windows template for portable python with pip
+Windows template for portable python with pip and poetry

 # Overview